CSC207-UofT/course-project-newtapp/phase1/design_document.md

 - Strategy Design Pattern

     The Strategy Design pattern facilitates defining family of algorithms in separate classes, while still making their objects interchangeable.
-Our program features the Strategy Design Pattern through our implementation of Conversation sorting for a User’s ConversationQueue Sorting is done either randomly or by an algorithm that takes into account a User’s interests.
+Our program features the Strategy Design Pattern through our implementation of Conversation sorting for a User’s ConversationQueue.
+Sorting is done either randomly or by an algorithm that takes into account a User’s interests.
 Both these strategies implement the ConversationSorter interface and can be used interchangeably by ConversationQueue where appropriate.

 ## Progress Report